 If you have application servers in multiple data centers, you may consider having a geographically distributed replica set and using a non primary read preference or the nearest.
-This reduces network latency by having the application server to read from a nearby secondary, rather than a distant primary.
+This allows the client to read from the lowest-latency members, rather than always reading from the primary.

 Maintaining availability during a failover.

 Use primaryPreferred if you want an application to read from the primary under normal circumstances, but to allow stale reads from secondaries in an emergency.
 This provides a “read-only mode” for your application during a failover.